Am0rphous/Awesome/Cybersecurity/README.md

 <br>

 - [Awesome Network Stuff](https://github.com/alphaSeclab/awesome-network-stuff) - Resources about network security, including: Proxy/GFW/ReverseProxy/Tunnel/VPN/Tor/I2P, and MiTM/PortKnocking/NetworkSniff/NetworkAnalysis/etc。More than 1700 open source tools for now.
 Post incoming.
+- [Awesome Selfhosted](https://gitlab.com/awesome-selfhosted/awesome-selfhosted)| This is a list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [Awesome Sysadmin](https://github.com/n1trux/awesome-sysadmin#metric--metric-collection) |  MOVED/ARCHIVED A curated list of amazingly awesome open source sysadmin resources.
 - [Awesome Ubuntu](https://github.com/awesome-soft/awesome-ubuntu) | A curated list of awesome software for Ubuntu.
+- [Awesome UNIX](https://github.com/sirredbeard/Awesome-UNIX) | All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
 - [File Integrity Monitoring](https://cybersecurity.att.com/solutions/pci-dss-file-integrity-monitoring
 - [FireEye's ThreatPursuit-VM](https://github.com/fireeye/ThreatPursuit-VM) - A fully customizable, open-sourced Windows-based distribution focused on threat intelligence analysis and hunting designed for intel and malware analysts as well as threat hunters to get up and running quickly.
 - [RedWolfIntelligence's Open-Source-Security-List-](https://github.com/RedWolfIntelligence/Open-Source-Security-List-)